UCSD-Quadcopter-Class/quad-hardware-group9/README.md

 # CSE 190 - QUAD-HARDWARE

 This repo stores all of the files used during the creation of the quadcopter's hardware design portion of the lab.
 The main schematic for the quadcopter is `./quadcopter.sch`.
 The board file is `./quadcopter.brd`.
-The CAM files for the bard are in the file `./quadcopterCAM.zip`.
+The CAM files for the board are in the file `./CAM/Group9-cam.zip`.
 Routing should be completed and inspection is in progress.

 ## What do the Directories Contain?